sriniprash/node-pb/README.md

 };
 ```

-Sample Configuration for redisStore as backed storage:
+Sample Configuration for RedisStore as backed storage:

 ```
 let appConfig = {